malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 UNIX is a computer operating systems (OS) originally invented by Ken Thompson in 1969 and reimplemented in C during 1972-1974, making it the first source-portable OS.
 Unix is a multi-user and multi-tasking operating system.
 You can read more about Unix in Wikipedia, a free encyclopdia, at: http://www.wikipedia.org/wiki/Unix.
 Shell provides a command-line interpreters for interactive sessions (via terminal) to execute commands and programs in Unix.
 We will use shell to work with some useful [Unix-shell](https://en.wikipedia.org/wiki/Unix_shell) commands.

+Open your Terminal program (Hint: It could be called GNOME Terminal, Konsole, or xterm).
 The first thing you will notice in the shell terminal is a dollar sign.
 This is command prompt, issued by shell that suggests that the commands can be typed.
 A command followed by Enter key (or return key) allows shell to read and execute the command.
 We refer this as running a command (command + Enter/return key).

 Run command date, to get the date and time and press Enter key: